All Episodes

 Hit like over half a million concurrent players on Steam alone.

-And it's and I mean you gotta keep in mind it released on everything.
+And I mean, you got to keep in mind it released on everything.

-PlayStation 5, PlayStation 4, Switch 1, Switch 2, Xbox Re Xbox uh X, Xbox, uh SIX or whatever they call it now, because they realized it was gonna be the Xbox sex if it if they stuck with what they had.
+PlayStation 5, PlayStation 4, Switch 1, Switch 2, Xbox, Xbox X, Xbox SIX, or whatever they call it now, because they realized it was going to be the Xbox 6 if they stuck with what they had.

-But yeah, quite a quite a success story for What people initially dismissed back when it was posted about as just like a Castlevania clone.
+But yeah, quite a success story for what people initially dismissed back when it was posted about as just like a Castlevania clone.

 I thought it looked pretty interesting.

-I tried it out back in the day when it when I just happened to learn it was a thing and then saw it w and it happened to be on sale at the same time.
+I tried it out back in the day when I just happened to learn it was a thing and then saw it and it happened to be on sale at the same time.

-And it's pretty crazy to think that this many years later, that thing's gonna m that thing made more money than like a good like ninety percent of triple A releases already.
+And it's pretty crazy to think that this many years later, That thing made more money than a good 90% of AAA releases already.

-Yep, and that twenty bucks a pop no less.
+Yep, and that 20 bucks a pop, no less.

-Yeah, you know, they're not making as much as selling it for sixty, but at the same time, so many people will dip their toes into it for that price and just get it.
+I mean, they're like, you know, yeah, you know, they're not making as much as selling it for 60, but at the same time, so many people will dip their toes into it for that price and just get it.

 Yeah.